deeplearning4j/deeplearning4j/lstm.md

 The sum of the weight input and hidden state is squashed by the function `φ` -- either a logistic sigmoid function or tanh, depending -- which is a standard tool for condensing very large or very small values into a logistic space, as well as making gradients workable for backpropagation.

-Because this feedback loop occurs at every time step in the series, each hidden state contains traces not only of the previous hidden state, but also of all those that preceded h_t-1 for as long as memory can persist.
+Because this feedback loop occurs at every time step in the series, each hidden state contains traces not only of the previous hidden state, but also of all those that preceded `h_t-1` for as long as memory can persist.

+Given a series of letters, a recurrent *will* use the first character to help determine its perception of the second character, such that an initial `q` might lead it to infer that the next letter will be `u`, while an initial `t` might lead it to infer that the next letter will be `h`.

 ## <a name="backpropagation">Backpropagation Through Time (BPTT)</a>